rwolande/Snrlax/README.md

 ## Extension Libraries

-While Snrlax will unequivocally remain a "no fluff" library for Swift Networking, additional components have been created to bring additional functionality to your ecosystem, specifically for AWS users.
+While Snrlax will unequivocally remain a "no fluff" library for Swift Networking, additional components have been created to compliment the Snrlax ecosystem.
 These can additionally be included in your project, with specific instructions within each repository.

 - [SnrlaxS3](https://github.com/rwolande/SnrlaxS3) - An AWS S3-focused library that extends media management to support S3 buckets.
+- [SnrlaxUI](https://github.com/rwolande/SnrlaxUI) - A User Interface library that extends UIKit staples to optionally bind with data, while also providing elegant widgets for image, gif, & video media.

 ## Requirements